 These include mealybugs and fluffy white insects that feed on the foliage.
 If you see these insects, destroy each one by touching them with a cotton swab dipped in rubbing alcohol.

 Other possible pests include aphids, small greenish insects, and spider mites, which are not readily visible but make web-like coverings on leaves and buds.
-Both pests feed on plant juices and can cause leaves to turn yellow, wilt, and fall off the plant.
+Both pests feed on plant juices, causing leaves to turn yellow, wilt, and fall off the plant.
 Use a strong jet of water to dislodge the pests for a mild problem.
 If the infestation is severe, spray the plant with insecticidal soap diluted at five tablespoons per gallon of water.
 Repeat the spray every two weeks as needed.

 Fungal Problems